 - You could be retrenched

 - You could become disabled

 You need to make provisions for these to protect your retirement savings.
 There are many factors to consider when retirement planning. – Here are some thought starters:

 - How much money do you and your “dependants” require to live off for the next “X” number of years?

 - Do you want to leave a legacy?

-- Do you have enough life cover for estate duty and other day to day living expenses before your life cover pays out or until your pension benefit is transferred to your dependants?
+- Do you have enough life cover for estate duty and other day-to-day living expenses before your life cover pays out or until your pension benefit is transferred to your dependents?

 - What are your monthly expenses at retirement?
 Then add annual inflation to this for planning purposes and to decide how much income you require.

 - Consider the increasing taxation payable on your retirement benefits.